 Victor Lucas was responsible for the running of the course from 1945 until his death in 1971; he planned the layout of the course, paddock, parade ring, stands and weighing room, which has remained largely in place until today.
 During this time the fixture list was expanded from three meeting each year to a total of twelve in 1967; which included Easter Monday, Boxing Day, remaining days were Saturday fixtures.

 The course was sold to Racecourse Holding Trust in 1967, which was a subsidiary of the Jockey Club.
 The company is now known as Jockey Club Racecourses, one of fifteen within the group.
 In the words of Victor Lucas “For racing to continue at Market Rasen for as far as the eye could see.”

 Take a look at some more images here

-Follow us and keep up to date with latest news and offers
+Follow us for the latest updates and offers